-Ellis Island is open daily, year-round, except for Thanksgiving and Christmas days.
-Ferry times vary seasonally from 9:30 a.m. to 5 p.m. daily in winter, to 8:30 a.m. to 7 p.m. daily in summer.
+Ellis Island is open daily, year-round, except for December 25.
+Ferries start running at 8:30 a.m., daily.
+Return times vary, based on the season.
 For an up-to-date schedule, visit statuecruises.com/departure-schedule#/.

 ENTRANCE FEE